DryLabRebel/Squire/README.md

 The colour palette is taken from the xterm colour palette to ensure consistency across 256 and higher colour environments.

-Here's some markdown in terminal MacVim:
+Here is some Markdown in terminal MacVim:

 ![image](assets/markdownscreenshot.png)